 As Dustin Walker mentions in one of his blogs, don’t do a robotic telemarketer interview, asking one carefully crafted question after another.
 Instead, do an in-depth unstructured interview, which is having a casual and relaxed conversation.
 This is when a customer feels comfortable and more open to getting deeper into the subject.

 8. Observe How They Do Things

 Your customer visit should bring in two important items; customer insights and workflow.
 Insights are the ones you extract through the interview process.
 However, the workflow cannot be understood by interviewing.
-You must have the customer try your product in-front of you.
-Watch out how they perform a specific task, their frustrations, what process they feel complex/easy, etc. These observations are going to be priceless.
+You must have the customer try your product in front of you.
+Watch out for how they perform a specific task, their frustrations, what process they feel is complex/easy, etc. These observations are going to be priceless.

 9. Show Interest

 During the interview, it is natural customers may digress from the main topic.
 Show sincere interest, spend some time talking about it, and slowly navigate the conversation to the main topic.
 This shows the customer that you respect their thoughts and think like them.
 Eventually, it makes them feel they are experts.

 If your products are crappy with many bugs, the customers are most likely will be unhappy and show reactions.
 If they are satisfied, they can also be ecstatic.
 Regardless of their state, make sure you maintain composure and empathize.
 Avoid promising anything to the customer in that state.
 Make a note of all the issues and discuss them with your designers and engineers later on how to address them.